newrelic/observability-as-code/docs/roadmap.markdown

 follow standards.

-**Security Engineer** - A Security Engineer is someone responsible for auditing and verify compliance of their software.
+**Security Engineer** - A Security Engineer is someone responsible for auditing and verifying compliance of their software.
 In order to facilitate this, New Relic has been made a requirement for all services, and as such needs specific tagging and configuration across all assets.
 When faced with any reasonable sized organization this becomes a daunting task.

 ## Job Stories